Introduction to Affiliate Tracking: How It Works and Why It Matters

 Last-Click Attribution

-The last-click model gives all credit to the last affiliate the customer saw before buying13.
+The last-click model gives all credit to the last affiliate the customer saw before buying.
 It’s simple to use and shows the last push is important.
-But, it might not help with improving other channels13.
+But, it might not help with improving other channels.

 First-Click Attribution

-The first-click model credits the first affiliate the customer saw13.
-It’s easy to set up and values the first touch.
-Yet, it doesn’t consider the impact of other interactions13.
+The first-click model credits the first affiliate the customer saw It’s easy to set up and values the first touch.
+Yet, it doesn’t consider the impact of other interactions.

 Multi-Touch Attribution Models